 Read Nodes

-Any node (primary or source) in the trail can be turned into a “read” node by clicking the “read API” checkbox.
+Any node (execution or read) in the trail can be turned into a “read” node by clicking the “read API” checkbox.
 This will tell the LLM/user that the data from that node can be useful for informing the next steps by the user.
-You’ll be able to see and test this in the “read data” section when you go to the trail overlook after publishing.Adding Descriptions
+You’ll be able to see and test this in the “read data” section when you go to the trail overlook after publishing.Adding Descriptions (Agent Prompts)

-You can add an intent in the “Customization” tab on the left side edit panel.
+You can add an intent to any execution or read node in the “Customization” tab on the left side edit panel.
 This will be shown to the user as a “Creator says:” on the step.
+You can also add an “intent” to each input by clicking the book icon within “edit inputs”.
+Think of this as providing an extra prompt to an agent to help a user figure out how to understand and fill in an input.Publishing

 When your Trail is ready, go to the top left and click “Publish”.
 You will have to link your Farcaster account, which will be shown to users who use the Trail.
 Once done, you are ready to share the Trail link (which can be found again by clicking the share button next to “Unpublish”) and have a friend “walk” the Trail!Any changes you make to the Trail after publishing will show up immediately.
 If you break the trail (i.e. inputs are not set) then the Trail will not be usable.The Trail link is just